COMCIFS/Structure_Prediction_Dictionary/Examples/02_Org_Multi_Stoich/ReadMe.md

 ## Summary

-In this example, we show a description of a hypothetical CSP method for the cannabinol:tetramethylpyrazine (CBN:TMP) cocrystal that intentionally uses many different methods.
+In this example, we show a description of a hypothetical CSP workflow for the cannabinol:tetramethylpyrazine (CBN:TMP) cocrystal that intentionally uses many different methods.
 Three stoichiometries are researched (1:1, 2:1, 1:2) and multistep generation and ranking methods are implemented.
-Input molecules, output structures, workflows, generation and ranking methods are organised in separate files but this is not mandatory.
-As all these items are organised in separated datablocks, they could be merged into a single file.
+Input molecules, output structures, workflows, generation and ranking methods are organised in separate files.
+This is not mandatory, and they could be merged into a single file (as all these items are organised in separated datablocks).

 ---